Renting a Room

 -- Little privacy, very high demand for this type of accommodation

 How it works: If you would like to register for a place in a student residence, contact your local student services.
 Registration deadlines and conditions can be found on the student services' websites.
-The can also help.
+The can also help you.

 TIP: You can find a large selection of German student residences in the DAAD database: Find a student residence hall.